dumdumrobots/pioneer/README.md

 # Pioneer
 Pioneer Robot Repository for UWA Mobile Robots.

+## Pioneer Setup

-# Docker
+## Docker

-To run the docker image
+The project is encapsulated in a Docker Image.
+To build the image and later run a container, follow these steps:

 ''' bash
+docker
 docker compose build
 docker compose up -d
 docker exec -it pioneer bash